Cotix/cReddit/README.md

 If you would like to compile libreddit on its own as a shared library, you can run ``` make libreddit ```.
 The resulting shared library will be ./build/libreddit.so.
-You can also install the library sepratly via ``` make libreddit_install ```.
+You can also install the library separately via ``` make libreddit_install ```.
 To use the library, include "reddit.h" and link against libreddit.so.